apawar93/Data-Science-Capstone-Project/README.md

 For the most part this dataset was clean, but I did two cleanup tasks.

-* **Task 1:** The interest rate and years employed columns had null values.
+**Task 1:** The interest rate and years employed columns had null values.
 I used their median values to replace the values as the data for them was left skewed

-* **Task 2:** Other data anomalies I noticed were that some borrowers were more than 100 years old and/or had more than 40 years of work experience.
+**Task 2:** Other data anomalies I noticed were that some borrowers were more than 100 years old and/or had more than 40 years of work experience.
 These were clearly data entry errors.
 The solution for this was simply deleteing those rows.

 ## 4. EDA

 [EDA Notebook](https://github.com/apawar93/Data-Science-Capstone-Project/blob/main/Capstone%20-%20EDA.ipynb)

-* Most of the numeric columns were left skewed
+Most of the numeric columns were left skewed
       (Insert snapshots here)

-* Age vs interest rate, amount vs rate, years employed vs. rate, credit history vs rate all were inversely related to one another
+Age vs interest rate, amount vs rate, years employed vs. rate, credit history vs rate all were inversely related to one another

       (Insert snapshots here)

-* There were more non-defaulters than defaulters (Insert snapshot here)
+There were more non-defaulters than defaulters
+   (Insert snapshot here)

-* Most of the borrowers were renters or had a mortgage (Insert snapshot here)
+Most of the borrowers were renters or had a mortgage
+      (Insert snapshot here)

-* Most of the loan grades were "good" and were in A and B grade loans
+Most of the loan grades were "good" and were A and B grade loans

       (Insert snapshot)